alosadagrande/tekton-dpdk/blog.md

 [build-testpmd : build] STEP 1: FROM registry.redhat.io/openshift4/dpdk-base-rhel8
 ...
 ```

 However, we want to provide a real continuous deployment pipeline.
-Then, as explained in [Scenario](#Scenario), the pipeline must automatically be launched every time a new code is pushed to the master branch of testPMD Git repository.
-We assume that pushing code to the master branch means it is ready for production.
+Then, as explained in [Scenario](#Scenario), the pipeline must be automatically launched every time a new code is pushed to the master branch of testPMD Git repository.
+We assume that pushing code to the master branch means: it is ready for production.

 [Tekton Triggers](https://github.com/tektoncd/triggers) provides a mechanism to declaratively create `PipelineRuns` based on external events.
 They implement a system for creating Kubernetes resources in response to external events, mostly in the form of **webhooks**.
 These events allow users to create resource templates that get instantiated when an event is received.
 Additionally, fields from event payloads can be injected into these resource templates as runtime information.
-This enables users to automatically create templated `PipelineRun` or `TaskRun` resources when an event is received.

 The Tekton Triggers project defines three main concepts (as Kubernetes CRDs).
-These are TriggerBindings, TriggerTemplates, and EventListeners.
+These are `TriggerBindings`, `TriggerTemplates`, and `EventListeners`.

 ![Tekton triggers CRDs](./content/Tekton_triggers_resources.png)

 A `TriggerTemplate` defines a Template for how a Pipeline should be executed in reaction to events.
 When an event is received by our EventListener, the TriggerTemplate is rendered by extracting parameter values (eg: Git repository URL, revision, etc.) from the event payload.
-This will result in the creation of new PipelineResources and the starting of a new PipelineRun.
-As you can see in the `TriggerTemplate` snippet, a bunch of parameters has been created.
-They will populate the PipelineResources included.
-PipelineResources previously created are moved to the TriggerTemplate definition.
+This will result in the creation of new `PipelineResources` and the starting of a new `PipelineRun`.
+As you can see in the [TriggerTemplate file](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-triggers/triggertemplate.yaml), a bunch of parameters are created, which will be populated. `PipelineResources` previously created are moved to the `TriggerTemplate` definition.

 ```yaml
 apiVersion: triggers.tekton.dev/v1alpha1